The 50 Best Bonding Activities for Married Couples

 Everyone could use a hobby.
-After all, hobbies provide a great sense of purpose outside the office, they’re a great way to meet new people and pass the time, and most importantly, they’re fun.
+After all, hobbies provide a great sense of purpose outside the office, they’re an awesome way to meet new people and pass the time, and most importantly, they’re fun.
 And guess what?
-They’re great for couples, as well.
-There are plenty of bonding activities that are ideal—and sometimes even better—for two, and they can actually help bring you closer as a couple.
-What’s more, the options are virtually endless!
+There are lots of great hobbies for couples, as well.
+Not to mention, they can actually help bring you closer as a couple.
+What’s more, the options for couple activities are virtually endless!
 So read on, and we’ll see you at the Italian cooking class.
 And for more great relationship #inspo, don’t miss J-Rod’s Top Relationship Tips.

 “Yoga encourages mindfulness, which in turn allows for deeper emotional connection,” explains Mitzi Bockmann, a certified life coach.
 On top of that, it’s great for your body and easy to practice anywhere—even at home—once you get the hang of it.
 Bonus: Yoga is also a great way to transform your sex life.

 “Create a sense of adventure and excitement in your relationship by visiting new places together,” suggests Rabbi Shlomo Slatkin, a licensed clinical professional counselor and founder of the Marriage Restoration Project.
 “Traveling is a great way to recharge your relationship.
 Besides providing much needed time away, it returns you refreshed and invigorated and hopeful that you can establish new patterns to avoid getting sucked back into the humdrum of everyday living.”
 Regardless of whether you venture near or far, you’ll reap the benefits.
 And to look your very best on the road, here’s How Top Models Look Amazing While Traveling.